confuciussayuhm/Burp-TCP-and-DNS-Proxy/README.md

 ![](http://imgur.com/X6xYsq8.png)

 ## Introduction
-This extension is to proxy and modify TCP and DNS traffic in Burp.
+This project is a Burp extension that can proxy and modify TCP and DNS traffic.

-This burp extension adds two new features to BurpSuite.
+This Burp extension adds two new features to BurpSuite.
  1. A configurable DNS server.
 This will route all DNS requests to Burp or preconfigured hosts.
 It makes it easier to send mobile or thick client traffic to Burp.
 You need to create invisible proxy listeners in BurpSuite for the Burp to intercept HTTP traffic or you can use the second feature of this extension to intercept binary/non-http protocols.
  2. A Non-HTTP MiTM Intercepting proxy.
 This extension allows you to create multiple listening ports that can MiTM server side services.
 It also uses Burp's CA cert so that if the browser or mobile device is already configured to access SSL/TLS requests using this cert then the encrypted binary protocols will be able to connect without generating errors too.
 It also provides the ability to automatically match and replace hex or strings as they pass through the proxy or you can use custom python code to manipulate the traffic.